 | Garden slope with grass or vegetative cover | → 10 cm |

-| Pedestrian path or occasional traffic area | → 10 cm |
+| Pedestrian path or occasional-use area | → 10 cm |

-| Surface erosion control on canal bank or ditch | → 10 cm |
+| Surface erosion control on canal banks or drainage channels | → 10 cm |

-| Subbase reinforcement on light to medium traffic road | → 15 cm |
+| Subbase reinforcement for light to medium traffic roads | → 15 cm |

-| Outdoor parking lot with confined gravel | → 15 cm |
+| Outdoor gravel-filled parking area | → 15 cm |

 | Vegetated retaining wall or slope steeper than 30% | → 15 cm |

-What infill is suitable for each height?
+What infill is best for each height?

 Does it need to be anchored to the ground?